List of Missouri state high school girls basketball championships

-Below is a list of Missouri state high school girls basketball championships sanctioned by the Missouri State High School Activities Association since the organization began holding the tournaments in 1973.
-Girls basketball in Missouri started as early as the 1920s, but was played by schools mostly in the rural areas north of current U.S. Route 36.
-Few if any schools in the larger metro areas or central and southern Missouri schools offered organized basketball for girls until many decades later.
+Below is a list of Missouri state high school girls' basketball championships sanctioned by the Missouri State High School Activities Association since the organization began holding the tournaments in 1973.
+Girls' basketball in Missouri started as early as the 1920s, but was played by schools mostly in the rural areas north of current U.S. Route 36.
+Few, if any, schools in the larger metro areas or central and southern Missouri schools offered organized basketball for girls until many decades later.
 A series of regional tournaments were held in Monroe City, Missouri from 1927 to 1933.
-Considering the lack of girls basketball elsewhere, these regional tournament winners could be considered state champions de facto, if not de jure.
-A state-sanctioned tournament was held during the 1939–40, and 1940-41 seasons in Clarence, Missouri.
-However the advent of World War II and gas rationing caused their discontinuation.
-Regional girls basketball tournaments did not resume in Missouri until 1972.
+Considering the lack of girls' basketball elsewhere, these regional tournament winners could be considered state champions de facto, if not de jure.
+A state-sanctioned tournament was held during the 1939–40 and 1940-41 seasons in Clarence.
+However, the advent of World War II and gas rationing caused their discontinuation.
+Regional girls' basketball tournaments did not resume in Missouri until 1972.